bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 really think we would.
 But eventually we are going to face some computational limits.

-When using functions in this manner to return a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
+When using pure functions to return a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
 It is at this point, that I will start breaking the appliciation down into some well placed React components to trim the Virtual Dom tree a bit.

 It is important to remember that the in memory differencing of the Virtual DOM is very very fast and you can probably render 10x the